 - Recording a new, unique spot for each ad.
 Even if you receive the same copy points, you must record a new ad read for each spot on your calendar.
-(Stay tuned for part II of “How to read a host-read ad.”
-We’ll be going over how to iterate your reads when you’re working with a brand over a long period of time — featuring advice from an award-winning podcaster.)
+(Read part II of “How to read a host-read ad.”
+We go over how to iterate your reads when you’re working with a brand over a long period of time — featuring advice from award-winning podcaster Connor Ratliff.)

 Lastly, have fun and channel your personality into the read!
 Your tone and talking style should feel natural and true to yourself.
 In the end, your listeners are here to listen to what you have to say about the brand and product.
 Your fans respect you and your unique point of view, so just continue doing what you do best: being your authentic self.

 Once you finish recording the ad, remember the following:

 - Place the ad in the correct position.

 - If it’s a pre-roll ad, make sure it falls within the first 5-10 minutes of your episode.

 - Mid-roll ads fall around the halfway point or between 40%-70% of your episode.